Skip to main content

 • Legal services related to healthcare operations

-Business Associate Activities: Healthcare providers may share PHI with business associates (including attorneys in certain circumstances) when proper business associate agreements are in place.
+Business Associate Activities.
+Healthcare providers may share PHI with business associates (including attorneys in certain circumstances) when a written Business Associate Agreement is in place.

 Practical Strategies for HIPAA Compliance in No-Fault Cases